lazyjinn1/Movie-API/README.md

 ## Contributing

-Contributions to this app is welcome!
+Contributions to this app are welcome!
 If you have any suggestions, bug fixes, or feature enhancements, feel free to open an issue or submit a pull request.

 Before contributing, please review the [Code of Conduct](CODE_OF_CONDUCT.md).